Thadzy/Thadzy-Obsidian/Resources/Work and Energy.md

 ## Energy
 Energy is the ability within an object that allows it to move without **external force acting on it.**
 ### Kinetics Energy
+kinetics Energy is the energy an object possesses due to its motion

 $$E_k = \frac{1}{2}mv^2$$